UlyssesZh/UlyssesZh.github.io/_posts/2025-01-09-github-homework.md

 title: Why it is a bad idea to use GitHub for submiting school homework
 date: 2025-01-09 23:51:35 -0800
 categories:
   - misc
 tags:
   - github
   - school
 layout: post
+excerpt: >
-excerpt: 'It is common for school courses to require students to submit their homework using GitHub.
+  It is common for school courses to require students to submit their homework using GitHub.
-However, this is usually a bad idea for several reasons, potentially including TOS violation, community degradation, and reliability.'
+  However, this is usually a bad idea for several reasons, potentially including TOS violation, community degradation, and reliability.
 ---

 *Do not take this artical as legal advice because I am not a lawyer.*